Corona Rigidity: Independence results, I. Nontrivial isomorphisms

+Unless $\CH$ holds, the theory of such structure has to be stable, for the following reason.
+If the theory of a countably saturated structure $M$ is unstable, then by the order property (which is equivalent to unstability) there are a countable subset $X$ of $M^n$ for some $n$ and a definable relation $\rho$ on $X$ such that $(X,\rho)$ is isomorphic to $(\mathbb Q,<)$.
+Since every gap in $(X,\rho)$ is described by a countable type, it is filled, and therefore the size of $M$ is at least $\fc$.
+On the other hand, such models exist.
+In general, if the theory of~$M$ is $\aleph_1$-categorical then all uncountable models of its theory are saturated (this is a feature of the proof of Morley's theorem, \cite[Corollary~7.1.8]{ChaKe}).

-Therefore, under CH, with any reasonable definition of `trivial automorphisms' these structures have many nontrivial automorphisms.
-First we review a few applications of this theorem to commutative coronas via the Stone and Gelfand--Naimark dualities.
+Given any reasonable definition of `trivial' automorphism, the conclusion of Theorem~\ref{ctble-sat-auto} is often paired with a cardinality argument to show that, under CH, these structures have many nontrivial automorphisms.
+First we review a few applications of this theorem to commutative coronas via the Stone and Gelfand dualities.